FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 ### 4. Extensibility: Adapt to Evolving Business Needs

 CIAM solutions need to be able to be extended to meet the specific needs of an organization.
-This means that the solution should be flexible enough to be customized to the specific requirements of the organizatio, including the ability to add [application-specific themes](/docs/customize/look-and-feel/application-specific-themes), where the styling and branding match the application.
+This means that the solution should be flexible enough to be customized to the specific requirements of the organization, including the ability to add [application-specific themes](/docs/customize/look-and-feel/application-specific-themes), where the styling and branding match the application.

 Best Practices: